 De Merel.
 14 Expressionist Music Pieces by Raymond Dijkstra

 Raymond Dijkstra is a musician/visual artist active since 1987 in experimental music, sculpture, painting, photography, collage and drawing.
 Founding member of Asra, La Poupée Vivante (with Timo van Luijk), Wendingen 1918 (with Bart de Paepe).
 He has collaborated with Frédérique Bruyas, Jon Mueller, The New Blockaders among others.
 RD is an autodidact who believes strongly art should be derived from worldly experiences and can’t be learned at school.
 The basis of the art lies in non knowledge, from which roads are chosen and lessons learned.
-Teachings came from life, loneliness, alienation, drug-experiences, self-exploration, dreams and psychedelic medicines like psilocybin and Bufo Alvarius… Dijkstra has a discography of approximately 150 titles.
-His work shows a high degree of DIY in the sense that he has taught himself music ‘along the way’ while opening new doors within himself and has distributed his music mostly through self-raised music and art publishing platforms like Le Souffleur (2003-current) and Astres d’Or (2017-current).
-“An artist should be independent- from the making of art to the freeing of the work to the public.”
+Teachings came from life, alienation, dreams… Dijkstra has a discography of approximately 150 titles.
+His work shows a high degree of DIY in the sense that he has taught himself music ‘along the way’ while opening doors within himself.
+He has outed his music mostly through self-raised music and art publishing platforms like Le Souffleur (2003-current) and Astres d’Or (2017-current).
 The vinyl-records of this publication are hand-cut by RD himself.
 As a visual artist, Dijkstra works in the field of painting, drawing, photography, collage, sculpture and objects.
 He currently works under the name Rayastre for his visual work as well for some of his audiowork.
-Visual work: Rayastre Audio work: Le Souffleur Listen
+“A love for experiences which connect me to the stranger realms are at the basis of my work” raymonddijkstra.com Listen

 Artwork description: Black thread on Black Cardboard Artwork on Covers by Raymond Dijkstra